Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Discussion

 \section{Discussion}

-This paper demonstrates that a {\em perturbed} model-based planning algorithm achieves the minimax sample complexity in a generative model, as soon as the sample size exceeds the order of $\frac{|\cS||\cA|}{1-\gamma}$ (modulo some log factor).
-Compared to prior literature, our result considerably broadens the sample size range, allowing us to pin down a complete trade-off curve between sample complexities and statistical accuracy.
+This paper has demonstrated that (some variants of) model-based planning algorithms achieve the minimax sample complexity in the presence of a generative model, as soon as the sample size exceeds the order of $\frac{|\cS||\cA|}{1-\gamma}$ for $\gamma$-discounted infinite horizon MDPs and $|\cS||\cA|H^2$ for time-inhomogeneous finite-horizon MDPs (modulo some log factor).
+Compared to prior literature, our result has considerably broadened the sample size range, allowing us to pin down a complete trade-off curve between sample complexity and statistical accuracy.

 The present work opens up several directions for future investigation, which we discuss in passing below.